soundpress/RulesOfNYC/docs/c26/index.rst

       A. If a condition that requires reporting and/or notice to a state and/or federal agency, including a release of petroleum, is found to exist on a site during the course of the remedial program, then the enrollee shall immediately notify the appropriate state and/or federal agency in accordance with applicable law and regulation and provide copies of such notification to the office.
 In such event the office reserves the right to modify the City voluntary cleanup agreement or terminate it in accordance with paragraph ten of this subdivision.

-      B. If such condition renders the site a property for which state or federal law requires the investigation or remediation, or a portion of an investigation or remediation, to be supervised and/or approved by a state and/or federal agency, then the office shall review the site pursuant to section 43-1404(e).
+      B. If such condition renders the site a property for which state or federal law requires the investigation or remediation, or a portion of an investigation or remediation, to be supervised and/or approved by a state and/or federal agency, then the office shall review the site pursuant to 43 RCNY § 43-1404(e).
 If the office determines that the site is no longer eligible for the City voluntary cleanup program, then the office shall terminate the agreement, in accordance with paragraph ten of this subdivision.

    10. Termination of the City voluntary cleanup agreement.